-In past years the budget has included contributions to the Port reserve fund used for reconstruction of the marina and airport.
-The 2019 year contribution was \$50,000.
+In past years the budget has included reserve increases to its reconstruction funds for the marina and airport.
+The prior year contribution was \$50,000.
 For the year 2021 the Port has elected not to contribute to these reserve funds due to the Capital projects that will draw from the existing reserves.